Table of Contents

 A legalistic church is concerned about protecting its traditions and rules rather than fulfilling the mission of preaching the gospel and making disciples.
 Institutionalism takes the place of the great commission (Matthew 28:19).
 The church forgets why it was established, believing its primary purpose is to preserve its identity and establish self-righteousness.
-Its goal is to prosper itself rather than to be a light to the world.
+Its goal is to prosper rather than to be a light to the world.

-For this reason, Jesus said, “And in vain they worship Me, teaching as doctrines the commandments of men” (Mark 7:7).
+For this reason, Christ said, “And in vain they worship Me, teaching as doctrines the commandments of men” (Mark 7:7).
 It was a question of salvation by faith or by works.
 Jesus affirmed that those who worship God must do so “in spirit and in truth” (John 4:23, 24).
-The danger of exalting human precepts and even human interpretations of divine requirements above the “weightier matters of the law” (Matt.
-23:23) is no less today than it was then.
+The danger of exalting human precepts and even human interpretations of divine requirements above the “weightier matters of the law” (Matthew 23:23) is no less today than it was then.

 Traditions are good when founded upon solid biblical principles, but when the traditions become more important than the principles they supposedly serve, the church’s activities become empty ceremonies without the power of the Holy Spirit.
 Outward ceremonies take the place of inward purity of heart and sincerity.
-“This people honoureth me with their lips, but their heart is far from me.”
-(Mark 7:6).
+Concerning them, the Lord said, “This people honoureth me with their lips, but their heart is far from me” (Mark 7:6).

 In His service,